Shifrin/wp-skeleton/README.md

 ### Install

-Run composer update
+Run composer install
-`composer update`
+`composer install`

 ### Configurations

-You can find a `config.php` inside the config folder if not create one from the `config.sample.php`.
-And add your configurations according to your environment.
+You can find a `config.php` inside the config folder once composer installed finished, if not create one from the `config.sample.php`.
+And adjust configurations according to your environment.

+Make sure `index.php` inside the public folder exists if not copy `index.php` from WordPress directory (`public/wp`) and fix the path of `wp-blog-header.php`.